 Its annual Celebration of American Crafts held until Dec.
 24th (click here for details), features works by more than 125 artists, primarily from New Haven and the northeast and draws 3,000 visitors each year, and is a major fundraiser for CAW.

 The arts organization was awarded a three-year general operating support grant from The Community Foundation in 2016.
 During that time, CAW hired Coates as its new executive director and has worked to stabilize its finances.

 Did You Know?

-In addition to pottery, drawing and painting, Creative Arts Workshop also has classes bookmaking, jewelry making and metalsmithing, and the fiber arts.
+In addition to pottery, drawing, and painting, Creative Arts Workshop also has classes in bookmaking, jewelry making and metalsmithing, and the fiber arts.

 Learn more about Creative Arts Workshop on giveGreater.org.

 This story is part of the Inspiration Monday story series produced by The Community Foundation for Greater New Haven.